SC CTSI training helps pediatric surgeon-scientist build career as primary investigator

 To help answer those questions, Lorraine Kelley-Quon, MD, MSHS, FACS, FAAP, is leading a study of adolescents and young adults 12 to 20 years of age who have undergone tonsil removal, gallbladder removal or arthroscopic knee surgery.

-“The trial is designed to learn what happens in the U.S. in opioid prescribing for this cohort, and we think it will be the gold standard,” said Kelley-Quon, a pediatric surgeon at Children’s Hospital Los Angeles (CHLA) and Assistant Professor of clinical surgery at the Keck School of Medicine at the University of Southern California.
+“The trial is designed to learn what happens when opioids are prescribed for adolescents and young adults undergoing surgery, and we think it will be the gold standard,” said Kelley-Quon, a pediatric surgeon at Children’s Hospital Los Angeles (CHLA) and Associate Professor of Surgery at the Keck School of Medicine at the University of Southern California.

 “This the first trial of its kind to enroll such a large cohort from four different centers,” said Kelley-Quon, who operates on children of all ages ranging from premature infants to teenagers.